 \subsection{Experimental set up}

-To analyse and demonstrate the effectiveness of our method, we tested our framework in both 2D and 3D and used synthetic and real datasets.
-In 2D, we used the DRIVE~\cite{staal2004ridge} dataset composed of 40 retinophotographies and their manual vascular annotations, and the STARE ~\cite{hoover2000locating} dataset composed of 20 manual annotations of retinophotographies.
-STARE was used to train our reconnecting model and DRIVE was used as a test dataset to apply $G_\text{reco}$.
-We also generated a synthetic dataset composed of 20 synthetic vascular trees with OpenCCO~\cite{OpenCCO} that was also used as a training dataset for $G_\text{reco}$.
-In 3D, we used the Bullitt\cite{bullitt2005vessel} and IXI\footnote{\href{https://brain-development.org/ixi-dataset/}{https://brain-development.org/ixi-dataset/}}~\cite{Valderrama2023} datasets composed of $33$ and $22$ brain magnetic resonance angiography (MRA) respectively and their manual vascular annotations.
-IXI was used to train our reconnecting model while Bullitt was used as a test dataset to apply $G_\text{reco}$.
+To analyse and demonstrate the effectiveness of our method, we tested our framework in both 2D and 3D and used both synthetic and real datasets.
+In 2D, we used the DRIVE~\cite{staal2004ridge} dataset composed of 40 retinophotographies and their manual vascular annotations, and the STARE ~\cite{hoover2000locating} dataset, which includes 20 annotated retinophotographies.
+The STARE dataset was used to train our reconnecting model, while the DRIVE dataset served as the test set for applying $G_\text{reco}$.
+Additionnaly, we generated a synthetic dataset comprising 20 synthetic vascular trees with OpenCCO~\cite{OpenCCO}, which was also employed as a training dataset for $G_\text{reco}$.
+In 3D, we used the Bullitt\cite{bullitt2005vessel} and IXI\footnote{\href{https://brain-development.org/ixi-dataset/}{https://brain-development.org/ixi-dataset/}}~\cite{Valderrama2023} datasets composed of $33$ and $22$ brain magnetic resonance angiographies (MRA) respectively and their manual vascular annotations.
+IXI served to train our reconnecting model while Bullitt was used as a test set to apply $G_\text{reco}$.

-Our disconnection algorithm was used on the DRIVE, STARE and IXI to generate disconnected vascular trees with several mean disconnection size of $s$ ($s\in {6, 8, 10, 12}$).
+The disconnection algorithm was used on the DRIVE, STARE and IXI datasets to generate disconnected vascular trees with several mean disconnection sizes ($s\in {6, 8, 10, 12}$).
 We experimentally set the standard deviation $\sigma=4$ for DRIVE and STARE and to $\sigma=2$ for IXI.

 The backbone architecture for $G_\text{reco}$ is a residual U-Net model \cite{kerfoot2018left} trained for $1000$ epochs in 2D and $3000$ epochs in 3D.
 We used an Adam optimizer with a learning rate of $10^{-3}$.
-We employed a weighted Dice loss function as presented in~\cite{esteves4573124plug} and a batch size of $4$.
+We employed a weighted Dice loss function as presented in~\cite{esteves4573124plug} and a batch size of $32$ in 2D and $4$ in 3D.
 In 2D, the models were trained with an 80\% split for training and 20\% for validation, while in 3D, the split was 90\% for training and 10\% for validation.
 The final model was selected based on the best validation loss achieved during the training.